gabya07/ClaseBigData/README.md

 import org.apache.spark.ml.Pipeline
 import org.apache.spark.mllib.evaluation.MulticlassMetrics
 ```
+We avoid warnings
 ```sh
 Logger.getLogger("org").setLevel(Level.ERROR)

 ```
+We start the session in spark and read with Spark the data of "bank-full.csv" in CSV format, which we store in Val "data"
 ```sh
 val spark = SparkSession.builder().getOrCreate()

 val data  = spark.read.option("header","true").option("inferSchema", "true").format("csv").load("bank-full.csv")
 ```
+We review the data of the data set to see what we face with show, describe and inferchema, then identify that the column "y" will be our main search pattern and rename the column "YIndex" to "label".
 ```sh
 data.show(0)
 data.describe().show()